 Through the partnership between Saint Joseph’s University and Thomas Jefferson University’s School of Health Professions, students can earn both the Bachelors of Science (BS) degree and the Masters of Occupational Therapy (MSOT) degree in five years.

 Students in this program will spend their first three years at Saint Joseph’s University completing the majority of courses needed for a BS degree in either Biology, Interdisciplinary Health Services, or Psychology.
 They will also complete specific prerequisite courses necessary for transfer into the Occupational Therapy program.

-Students will transfer to Thomas Jefferson University for the next two years to complete degree requirements for the Master's of Science (MS) in Occupational Therapy.
+Students will transfer to Thomas Jefferson University for the next two years to complete degree requirements for the Masters in Occupational Therapy.
 Credits from the first year at Jefferson will transfer back to SJU to complete the remaining credits needed for the Bachelor’s degree.
-Students will receive their BS degree from Saint Joseph’s University after their first year at Jefferson and will earn their MS in Occupational Therapy after two years at Jefferson.
+Students will receive their BS degree from SJU after their first year at Jefferson and will earn their Masters in Occupational Therapy after their second year at Jefferson.

+Select candidates will be invited for an Admissions Interview at Jefferson in February or March.
 The top candidates from these interviews will be offered one of the limited spaces for admission to the 3+2 MSOT program through Saint Joseph’s University.